cursive/whisperings/README.md

 ## Features

-[Coming Soon]
+1. Directly record from the menu bar using Fn + F5.
+2. (Soon) Use Fn + F5 anywhere.

 ## License

-This project is licensed under the terms specified in the LICENSE file.
+This project is MIT licensed under the terms specified in the LICENSE file.

 ## Contributing